Classifying Stalking Offenses for Clery Act Purposes

 NOTE: You must be an active NACCOP member at the time of registration in order to receive the member rate for the webinars.
 We will not be able to retroactively adjust the registration fee if you become a member AFTER registering.

-Payment will provide registrant with one link to access the webinar.
+Payment will provide attendees with one link to access the webinar.